-Symptoms can be quantitated by scores, such as the 7-question American Urological Association Symptom Score (see see American Urological Association Symptom Score for Benign Prostatic Hyperplasia).
+Symptoms can be quantitated by scores, such as the 7-question American Urological Association Symptom Score (see Table 1: American Urological Association Symptom Score for Benign Prostatic Hyperplasia).
 This score also allows doctors to monitor symptom progression: Scores > 8 but < 20 suggest moderate symptoms, and scores ≥ 20 suggest severe symptoms.

 On digital rectal examination, the prostate usually is enlarged and nontender, has a rubbery consistency, and in many cases has lost the median furrow.
 However, prostate size as detected with digital rectal examination may be misleading; an apparently small prostate may cause obstruction.
 If distended, the urinary bladder may be palpable or percussible during abdominal examination.

 The lower urinary tract symptoms of BPH can also be caused by other disorders, including infection and prostate cancer.
 Furthermore, BPH and prostate cancer may coexist.
 Although palpable prostate tenderness suggests infection, digital rectal examination findings in BPH and cancer often overlap.
 Although cancer may cause a stony, hard, nodular, irregularly enlarged prostate, most patients with cancer, BPH, or both have a benign-feeling, enlarged prostate.
 Thus, testing should be considered for patients with symptoms or palpable prostatic abnormalities.